How To Make Epoxy Floor Not Slippery

-Single coat epoxy with anti-slip grit added will eliminate the need for non-slip mats and carpet runners.
-If you cannot solve the problem permanently, it is advisable to use the quick remedies first as they are inexpensive and widely available.
+Single-coat epoxy with anti-slip grit added will eliminate the need for non-slip mats and carpet runners.
+If you cannot solve the problem permanently, it is advisable to use quick remedies first as they are inexpensive and widely available.
 When possible, you should start planning a more permanent solution.

 An anti-slip floor allows for a safer garage environment as well as a more functional garage throughout the winter and rainy seasons.
 So, whether you have a single-vehicle garage or a multi-car garage, utilize this advice and solutions to make the safest garage floor for your needs.

 I hope this blog answered your questions regarding “ Is epoxy flooring slippery?” and also provided you with slippery garage floor solutions.
 And after reading about those simple slippery garage floor solutions you must now know how to make epoxy floor less slippery.

 Remember to give Best Coast Epoxy a call for installation questions!
 Better safe than sorry, folks!

 When wet, any high-gloss surface, even epoxy floors, will be slick.
 This may not be an issue in a garage or workshop where water is unlikely to be present on a frequent basis.

 When smooth surfaces become wet, they become slippery.
 Leaking equipment (e.g. freezers, pipes), moping, spilled drinks, and weather (snow/rain) brought in from outside cause our surfaces to become moist.
 A small amount of moisture is all it takes to change a dry surface into a dangerously slippery surface.